California Institute of Technology: Organization and administration

 Caltech is incorporated as a non-profit corporation and is governed by a privately appointed 46-member board of trustees who serve five-year terms of office and retire at the age of 72.
 The trustees elect a president to serve as the chief executive officer of the institute and administer the affairs on the institute on behalf of the board, a provost who serves as the chief academic officer of the institute below the president, and ten other vice presidential and other senior positions.
 Thomas F. Rosenbaum became the ninth president of Caltech in 2014.
 Caltech's endowment is governed by a permanent trustee committee and administered by an investment office.

-The institute is organized into six primary academic divisions: Biology and Biological Engineering, Chemistry and Chemical Engineering, Engineering and Applied Science, Geological and Planetary Sciences, Humanities and Social Sciences, Physics, Mathematics, and Astronomy.
+The institute is organized into six primary academic divisions: Biology and Biological Engineering (founded 1927), Chemistry and Chemical Engineering (founded 1926), Engineering and Applied Science (founded 1926), Geological and Planetary Sciences (founded 1927), Humanities and Social Sciences (founded 1926), Physics, Mathematics, and Astronomy (founded 1926).
+Given Caltech's historical prestige and the small size of its faculty in many major fields, the institution is exceptionally careful in selecting candidates.
+This rigorous process can result in some positions remaining unfilled for several years until the right candidate is found.
+Caltech dedicates significant resources to attract top-tier faculty and provides them with substantial financial support to foster their research and academic endeavors.
 The voting faculty of Caltech include all professors, instructors, research associates and fellows, and the University Librarian.
 Faculty are responsible for establishing admission requirements, academic standards, and curricula.
 The Faculty Board is the faculty's representative body and consists of 18 elected faculty representatives as well as other senior administration officials.
 Full-time professors are expected to teach classes, conduct research, advise students, and perform administrative work such as serving on committees.

 Founded in 1930s, the Jet Propulsion Laboratory (JPL) is a federally funded research and development center (FFRDC) owned by NASA and operated as a division of Caltech through a contract between NASA and Caltech.
 In 2008, JPL spent over $1.6 billion on research and development and employed over 5,000 project-related and support employees.
 The JPL Director also serves as a Caltech Vice President and is responsible to the President of the Institute for the management of the laboratory.

+In December 2023, graduate students and postdoctoral researchers filed to be recognized for collective bargaining as Caltech Grad researchers and Postdocs United, in affiliation with the United Auto Workers (C/GPU-UAW).
+On January 31 and February 1, 2024, a vote was held by the National Labor Relations Board (NLRB).
+In February 2024, the NLRB certified that 1335 of 1997 eligible workers voted, with 78% voting in favor of unionization.
+In May 2024, contract negotiations began.
+In December 2024, C/GPU-UAW members held a strike authorization vote, 1441 participating in the vote, and 86% voting in favor of authorizing the C/GPU bargaining team to call a strike, if necessary.